1. Park hours are from 7 a.m. to 11 p.m.

 5. All Village ordinances still apply at the park and any criminal misconduct will be prosecuted.

 6. Use of the park facilities is on a first come, first served basis.
-Those who have reservations for the pool and shelterhouse have the right to use those facilities over others who may wish to use them at that time.
+Those who have reservations for the pool and pavilions have the right to use those facilities over others who may wish to use them at that time.

 7. All dogs must be on a leash.
 It is your responsibility to clean up after your dog and not let it bother other people.
 Please dispose of dog refuse in the proper containers.